Our mission is to enable period-instrument musicians to flourish and to bring the joy of live music to communities across the country.

 Continuo Foundation is run by a group of experienced professionals from business, media, law, management consulting, digital marketing, classical music and academia.
 All members of the team believe in the power of music to enrich lives, and are passionate about the vital role period-instrument ensembles can play in bringing uplifting classical music to local community venues in every region of the country.
 The CEO, Trustees and Advisory Panel members give their time so that nearly one hundred percent (100%) of your donation benefits freelance musicians and their audiences.

-Supporting ensembles with grants to mobilise artistic projects, prioritising excellence and creation of paid performance opportunities for freelance musicians who have been devastated by Covid-19 cancellations.
+Supporting ensembles with project grants, prioritising excellence and creation of paid performance opportunities for freelance musicians who have suffered financially and psychologically from Covid-19 cancellations.

 ACADEMY OF ANCIENT MUSIC © Marco Borggreve

-A sector-wide initiative is the most effective way to mobilise activity and retain musicians
+A sector-wide initiative is the most effective way to help early music flourish in the UK

 AN INVALUABLE CONTRIBUTION